-Across fertility forums green tea has been popularized as a way to increase cervical mucous, as well as a coffee substitute, due to its lower caffeine content.
+Across fertility forums, green tea has been popularized as a way to increase cervical mucus, as well as a coffee substitute, due to its lower caffeine content.
 Research has shown too much green tea may be bad for your baby’s neural tube development in the first month of pregnancy.
 There are many studies that show green tea to be effective for a variety of health issues, but the research sends a clear message; too much green tea should be avoided while trying to conceive, and during the first trimester of pregnancy.

 A study published in 2008 showed that green tea consumption lowers the body’s ability to absorb folic acid.
 This is very important information for women who are trying to conceive or are pregnant in their first trimester.
 Folic acid is important for the proper development of the neural tube, which has been shown to help prevent spina bifida.